 Prevent Team Deletion

-Or as some even suggest, delete the Team, but keep the Office 365 Group is also a better option than the current situation.
+Or as some even suggest, delete the Team, but keeping the Office 365 Group is also a better option than the current situation.

 The reality is that you can’t prevent the deletion of a Team at the moment, besides removing the owners.